The Contract

 Two words doing the quiet work of keeping a person just uncertain enough to be manageable.

-Do you know what it does to a body, the annual uncertainty?
+Do you know what the annual uncertainty does to a body?

 It does not break you all at once.
 That would almost be easier.
 A clean break, a clear moment, a before and after you could point to.